A Night in Dieppe

 “On my way back to Great Shiton.”

 I was tempted to bring him into our previous conversation.
-“Oh, that’s interesting; Brian here was just telling me how much he loved the UK and Margaret Thatcher” But I decided against it.
-Instead, I asked what he did for a living.
+“Oh, that’s interesting, Brian here was just telling me how much he loved the UK and Margaret Thatcher” But decided against.
+Instead I asked what he did for a living.

-“Oh dear,” I said, noticing he had yellow fingers and dirty nails and wondering if that might have had something to do with them not accepting the fruits of his labour.
+“Oh dear,” I said noticing his yellow fingers and dirty nails, and wondering if that might have had something to do with them not accepting the fruits of his labour.

 “Did you not make any money?”

-I had detected a certain unpleasant body odour filling our waiting area since his arrival but decided against informing him that might be the cause.
+I detected a certain unpleasant body aroma since his arrival but decided against informing him.
 It was time for Brian to contribute to the conversation.

 Ryan stopped rolling his cigarette.